TL;DR

 | GitHub Stars | N/A | N/A |

 Open Broadcaster Software, commonly known as OBS Studio, is the world's most popular open-source software for video recording and live streaming.
 Maintained by the OBS Project and a massive community of contributors, OBS has evolved significantly by 2026, reaching version 32 with substantial improvements in macOS support.
-Originally criticized for its utilitarian interface, modern OBS offers a highly modular UI that allows users to construct complex 'scenes' consisting of window captures, camera feeds, browser sources, and images.
+Originally criticized for its utilitarian interface, OBS 31+ offers a highly modular UI that allows users to construct complex 'scenes' consisting of window captures, camera feeds, browser sources, and images.
 It functions as a real-time video mixer, compositing these sources together before encoding them for live broadcast or disk recording.
 It does not offer timeline editing capabilities; instead, it focuses on the 'live' aspect of production.
-In 2026, OBS Studio for Mac fully utilizes the Metal graphics API for efficient rendering on Apple Silicon, supports modern codecs like AV1 and HEVC, and boasts a vast ecosystem of third-party plugins that can add everything from audio effects to 3D virtual environments.
+In 2026, OBS Studio 32.1 for Mac features a new Metal renderer backend, supports modern codecs like AV1 and HEVC, includes a Plugin Manager for easy extension management, and boasts a vast ecosystem of third-party plugins that can add everything from audio effects to 3D virtual environments.

 OBS records video by encoding it in real-time (typically H.264, HEVC, or AV1).
 While the quality can be set to 'lossless' or 'indistinguishable quality,' the standard workflow often involves compressing the footage as it is written to the disk to save space and CPU cycles.
 Crucially, OBS 'bakes' the composition into a single video file.
 If your webcam covers a button you need to show in the recording, you cannot move the webcam overlay later—it is permanently part of the video pixels.